0k/kids.txt/README.rst

 using ``kids.txt``:

 - You'll have a ``indent`` command in python 2.7.
-I now it was included in python 3.3.
+I know it was included in python 3.3.
 - You'll be able to ``wrap`` text keeping the paragraph separated.
 - have a ``ucfirst`` function.